hyperobject/conduct/README.md

 * Unwelcome sexual attention
 * Pattern of inappropriate social contact, such as requesting/assuming inappropriate levels of intimacy with others
 * Continued one-on-one communication after requests to cease
-* Deliberate “outing” of any aspect of a person’s identity without their consent except as necessary to protect other XOXO community members or other vulnerable people from intentional abuse
+* Deliberate “outing” of any aspect of a person’s identity without their consent except as necessary to protect other keybasefolx community members or other vulnerable people from intentional abuse
 * Publication of non-harassing private communication without consent by the involved parties

 keybasefolx prioritizes marginalized people’s safety over privileged people’s comfort. keybasefolx reserves the right not to act on complaints regarding: